kepeter/DemoData/README.md

 * **Sid** - a sequential number starting at 1 and incrementing on each call by 1
 * **Resource(name)** - a random value form the named resource

+## Editor
+Each file type (resource, function and command) can be edited with a simple terminal based editor (using Terminal.Gui).
+* The content will be validated before saving
+* New files for new or existing cultures can be created using the editor
+* When fitting list of resources and functions will be provided (Intellisense-like)

 ## Contributing

 Contributions are welcome!
 Please open issues or submit pull requests.